-Suspension of Bus Riding / Transportation Privileges
+Suspension of Bus Riding/Transportation Privileges

 When a student is being considered for suspension of bus riding/transportation privileges, the administrator in charge will notify the student of the reason.
 The student will be given an opportunity to address the basis for the proposed suspension at an informal hearing.
-After that informal hearing, the principal [or assistant principal or other administrator] will decide whether or not to suspend their bus riding/transportation privileges for all or part of the school year.

-If a student's bus riding/transportation privileges are suspended, they and their parents will be notified, in writing within one day, of the reason for and the length of the suspension.
+After that informal hearing, the principal [or other administrator] will decide whether or not to suspend his/her bus riding/transportation privileges for all or part of the school year.
+If a student's bus riding/transportation privileges are suspended, s/he and his/her parents will be notified, in writing within one day, of the reason for and the length of the suspension.